flame-engine/flame/.github/pull_request_template.md

 Before you create this PR confirm that it meets all requirements listed below by checking the relevant checkboxes (`[x]`).
 This will ensure a smooth and quick review process.

+- [ ] The title of my PR starts with a [Conventional Commit] prefix (`fix:`, `feat:`, `doc:` etc).
 - [ ] I have read the [Contributor Guide] and followed the process outlined for submitting PRs.
-- [ ] The title of my PR starts with a [Conventional Commit] prefix (`fix:`, `feat:`, `doc:` etc).
-- I have updated/added:
-  - [ ] tests for ALL new/updated/fixed functionality.
+- [ ] I have updated/added tests for ALL new/updated/fixed functionality.
-  - [ ] relevant documentation in `docs` and added dartdoc comments with `///`.
+- [ ] I have updated/added relevant documentation in `docs` and added dartdoc comments with `///`.
-  - [ ] relevant examples in `examples`.
+- [ ] I have updated/added relevant examples in `examples`.

 ## Breaking Change